WRichi/CaptainHook/README.md

 # Spotify-Yoinker
-Search a song or playlist on spotify and download it via youtube.
+An app that searches songs or playlists on spotify and download them via youtube.